iRon7/Join-Object/README.md

 equal to the left object properties (listed by the `-On` parameter).

-_Note 1:_ The list of properties defined by the `-Equal` parameter will be justified with the list of properties defined by the `-On` parameter and visa versa.
+_Note 1:_ The list of properties defined by the `-Equal` parameter will be complemented with the list of properties defined by the `-On` parameter and vice versa.

 _Note 2:_ If the `-Equal` and the `-On` parameter are omitted, a join by row index is returned.